In This Article

 Are Birkenstocks Flexible and Lightweight?

-As practice shows, Birks aren’t the best choice to expect your toes to bend fully.
+In practice, these shoes don’t allow your toes to bend fully.
 Cork-based footbeds are rather sturdy, which results in shock absorption.
 Although experiencing every pinch from the rocks beneath might be out of your wishlist, Birkenstocks can feel quite heavy on the foot.

 What’s more, such designs come without secure straps.
 It requires you to move more carefully and intentionally “increase” the foot grip to avoid any oops-it-happened-again scenarios.